Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Conclusion

 \section{Conclusion}

-We introduced the Monosemanticity Score (MS), a quantitative metric for evaluating monosemanticity at the neuron level in SAEs trained on VLMs.
-Our analysis revealed that SAEs primarily increased monosemanticity through sparsity, and we demonstrated that hierarchical structuring of concepts improved representations, as exemplified by the superior performance of Matryoshka SAEs.
+We introduced the MonoSemanticity score (MS), a quantitative metric for evaluating monosemanticity at the neuron level in SAEs trained on VLMs.
+Our analysis revealed that SAEs primarily increased monosemanticity through sparsity and wider latents and highlighted the superior performance of Matryoshka SAEs.
+We further verified the alignment of MS with human perception through a large-scale human study.
 Leveraging the clear separation of concepts encoded in SAEs, we explored their effectiveness for unsupervised, concept-based steering of multimodal LLMs, highlighting a promising direction for future research.
 Potential extensions of this work include adapting our metric to text representations and investigating the interplay between specialized (low-level) and broad (high-level) concepts within learned representations.